mldangelo/personal-site/app/data/about.md

 #### Intro
-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on building the most accurate models for pricing and valuating fine art.
+I am a co-founder and the CTO of [Arthena](https://arthena.com) where I work on engineering infrastructure and build tools to price fine art.
 My primary job functions are as a data scientist and software engineer.
 <br>
 I am available to consult on interesting projects.
-I am particularly interested in social impact, education, inclusively, space, and in applying machine learning to large data sets.
-I may even be available for pro-bono work depending on the time commitment and the project.
-If you'd like to meet, I am based in New York but travel to Palo Alto frequently.
+I am particularly interested in social impact, education, inclusively, and space.
+I enjoy advising companies and may even be available for pro-bono work depending on the time commitment and the project.
+If you would like to arrange a meeting, I am based in New York but travel to the San Francisco Bay Area frequently.
 <br><br>
 #### Currently
 At Arthena I have learned how to build teams and manage people, build relationships with customers, sell enterprise products, and build on-line predictive models for production environments.
 I've also learned how to build and maintain large web applications (see [arthena.com](https://arthena.com)).